PixitDragon/VersionControlAssignment/README.md

-Best viewed in "code" view
+README is best viewed in "code" view

 What is Version Control and why is it used?
   Version control is used to see different versions of a project.